Have the time of your wildlife!

 Harlan County’s rugged mountains and thick forests are teeming with wildlife.
 For centuries, the residents here have relied on the abundance of both large and small game.
-Hunting on private property always requires permission from the land owner but Harlan County offers a variety of public areas for hunting!:
+Remember that hunting on private property always requires permission from the land owner but Harlan County offers a variety of public areas!:

 Boone Forestlands Wildlife Management Area

-Boone Forestlands WMA, formerly known as Begley WMA, is over 31,000 acres spanning 4 counties including Harlan.
+Boone Forestlands WMA, formerly known as Begley WMA, is over 31,000 acres spanning 4 counties including Harlan and perfect for hunting.
 The area includes reclaimed surface mined and forested land.
 Boone Forestlands is the results of a cooperative agreement between Boone Forestlands LLC and the Kentucky Department of Fish & Wildlife Resources.

 Please note that any areas with active surface mining, deep mining, or coal washing are off limits.